dailystory/docs/articles/changelog/2020/october.md

 * Contact Record Revisions to Campaigns Section
 * Return id for contact activity notes
 * Check if Amp string is null or empty
+* Move personalize style into main css and add media query

 ## October 29.
 2020
 * Refactor to remove lead stats